 The Crossroads team made three visits to meet with the community and its elders, prepared a literature review, conducted site visits, and participated in a community information session.
 We wanted to get a sense of the emotions surrounding the rock, which the Xaxli’p nation views as its ancestors turned to stone.
 Everyone involved — the legal and geotechnical components, as well as the band’s Lands and Resources Department — approached this project not through the standard resource-management lens, but through a cultural lens.

-Crossroads facilitated a three-day Cultural Resource Management Training Program accredited by the Nicola Valley Institute of Technology, a course that was attended by 14 participants from Xaxli’p and surrounding communities, with the Transformer Rock used as a case study.
+Crossroads facilitated a three-day Cultural Resource Management Training Program accredited by the Nicola Valley Institute of Technology, a course that was attended by 25 participants, including elders, from Xaxli’p and surrounding communities, with the Transformer Rock used as a case study.
 Through this study, we were also able to provide an archaeological overview on the Transformer Rock that informed our report to the nation.
 In June 2017, we submitted our assessment with not just of a superficial understanding of the rock’s importance, but with a deeper understanding that what stands there and its meaning to the Xaxli’p First Nation.

 Xaxli’p First Nation / Transformer Rock